Astelor/challenges/README.md

-# challenges
+# CHALLENGES

-me do challenge yay
+me do challenges avert yer eyes thank you